Celebrating 50 Years as An Organization

-As far back as the 1930s, a small number of Black librarians would gather in hotel rooms at ALA Conferences to commiserate about the injustice they experienced at work and the lack of leadership opportunities for them.
-Under the suggestion of Effie Lee Morris, Black librarians met at the 1968 Annual Conference to discuss their concerns about not having a voice in the ALA.
+As far back as the 1930s, a small number of Black librarians would gather in hotel rooms at ALA Conferences about the injustice they experienced at work and the lack of leadership opportunities for them.
+Under the suggestion of Effie Lee Morris, Black librarians met at the 1968 Annual conference to discuss their concerns about not having a voice in the ALA.
 At a meeting in 1969, it was decided by several Black librarians that ALA was not serving the needs of Black Library professionals, and the Black Caucus was formed to address concerns.
 The following year, E.J.
 Josey – a member of the ALA Nominating Committee wanted to find qualified Black candidates and socially responsible white candidates to run for Council in the 1971 election.
 Josey sent out letters inviting all African American librarians to attend the 1970 Mid-Winter meeting to discuss a candidate they would support.
-Out of that meeting it was decided that there was a need for a formal organization, hence, BCALA was formed, with E.J.
+In 1970 BCALA was founded at ALA Mid-Winter by Effie Lee Morris, Dr. E.J.
 Josey, Thomas E. Alford Sr. and a few others.
-Dr. Josey was elected the first chairperson.
+Dr. Josey was elected the first chairperson of BCALA.

 The first two goals of the organization were to present a formal Statement of Concern to the ALA and to submit a resolution to the ALA Council that would ensure libraries and librarians providing materials and services to private segregated schools that were formed in order to avoid integration.

 The goals of BCALA include: